julidau/mhx2babylon/README.md

 mhx2babylon [input].mhx [-o output.babylon]
 ```

-converts input.mhx to output.babylon.
+Converts input.mhx to output.babylon.
 It expects the textures in the same directory as the input file.